-3.6 Convergence from a bounded configuration
+3.4 Convergence from a bounded configuration

-We consider now that both n and m are even.
-It can be observed experimentally that most of the time, the dynamics converges rapidly to one of the two checkerboard configurations of energy zero.
-We show in this section that indeed, if the dynamics reaches a configuration composed of an arbitrary region surrounded by a checkerboard, then it will converge to the corresponding checkerboard configuration almost surely whithin a polynomial number of steps on expectation; this corresponds to the analysis of the last steps of the behavior observed in experimentation.
-As opposed to semi-bounded configuration, when the configuration is completely surrounded by a checkerboard pattern, the expected convergence time is much faster.
-This tighter bound is also obtained by different means.
+We consider again that n and m are even.
+We observe experimentally that most of the time, the dynamics converges rapidly to one of the two checkerboard configurations of energy zero.
+We demonstrate in this section that if the dynamics reaches a configuration composed of an arbitrary region surrounded by a checkerboard, then it will converge to the corresponding checkerboard configuration almost surely after a polynomial number of steps on expectation.
+This corresponds to the analysis of the last steps of the behavior observed in experimentation.
 We believe that the techniques developed here may be extended to prove that the dynamics converges to a stable configuration in polynomial expected time from any initial configuration (see discussions in section 4).

-Definition 7 (Bounded configuration) We say that a configuration c is bounded if there exists a $(n-2) \times (m-2)$ rectangle such that the states in c of the cells outside this rectangle are equal to the corresponding states in one of the two checkerboard configurations.
-W.l.o.g., we assume that the upper-left corner of the rectangle is (1, 1) and that the checkerboard is $\mathbf{X}$ , i.e., a configuration c is bounded if $c{ij} = (i+j) \mod 2$ for all $(i,j) \in \{(i,j) : (-1 \leq i \leq 0) \text{ or } (-1 \leq j \leq 0)\}$ .
+Definition 5 (Bounded configuration).
+We say that a configuration c is bounded if there exists a $(n-2) \times (m-2)$ rectangle such that the states in c of the cells outside this rectangle are equal to the corresponding states in one of the two checkerboard configurations.
+W.l.o.g., we assume that the upper-left corner of the rectangle is (1, 1) and that the checkerboard is $\mathbf{R}$ , i.e., a configuration c is bounded if $c{ij} = (i + j) \mod 2$ for all $(i, j) \in \{(i, j) : (-1 \le i \le 0) \text{ or } (-1 \le j \le 0)\}$ .